Using first principles to designing and implement a API to wrap ML functionality.

 ) which defines the path for the endpoint as well as other attributes.
 There is also the events decorator (@app.on_event()

 ) which we can use to startup and shutdown our application.
-For example, we use the startup
+For example, we use the (@app.on_event("startup")

-event to load all the previous best runs and identify the best run (and model) to use for inference.
-The advantage of doing this as an Event is that our service won't start until this is ready so no requests will be prematurely processed and error out.
+) event to load the artifacts for the model to use for inference.
+The advantage of doing this as an event is that our service won't start until this is complete and so no requests will be prematurely processed and cause errors.
+Similarly, we can perform shutdown events with (@app.on_event("shutdown")

 |